quintel/documentation/docs/main/battery-forecasting.md

 #### Placing a charge

-The battery is told to charge in hour 3 and discharge in hour 8.
+The storage technology is told to charge in hour 3 and discharge in hour 8.
 This has the effect of flattening the residual load curve slightly.
-As residual load is often highly correlated to the market price for electricity, it's likely that the battery operator will make a profit from this cycle.
+As residual load is often highly correlated to the market price for electricity, it's likely that the technology operator will make a profit from this cycle.

 <div style={{ textAlign: "center" }}>
   <img src="/img/docs/battery-forecasting/after.png" alt="A chart showing load falling from 3 to 2, rising to 5, then falling to 2.
 The curve has been slightly flattened." />